-Criteria JORC Code e explanation Commentary Further work • DD infill drilling of existing inferred resources is continuing at BOGP and deeper sub-vertical structures. tests for lateral extensions or depth extensions or large-scale step-out drilling).
-Regional exploration and sterilisation drilling (RINA programme) continues. • Diagrams clearly highlighting the areas of possible A review of field mapping, soil sampling and geophysical surveys is in progress to determine new targets for drilling in the project area. this information is not commercially sensitive.
-Concurrent to the planned drilling outlined above, additional metallurgical test work, environmental, geotechnical and hydrological investigations are on-going to support the pre-feasibility studies into a gold mining and processing operation.
+Criteria JORC Code explanation Commentary Further work The nature and scale of planned further work (eg tests for lateral extensions or depth extensions or large-scale step-out drilling).
+Regional exploration and sterilisation drilling (RINA programme) continues.
+Diagrams clearly highlighting the areas of possible extensions, including the main geologica for drilling in the project area interpretations and future drilling areas, provided this information is not commercially sensitive.
+Concurrent to the planned drilling outlined above, additional metallurgical test work, environmental, geotechnical and hydrological investigations are on-going to support the pre-mining studies into a gold mining and processing operation.